[Updated with debut of ProtonVPN iOS app. This review was originally published June 20, 2018.]

 Its online tutorials walk you through manually setting up Windows 10, Android, iOS and BlackBerry devices using IKEv2/IPsec instead of OpenVPN.
 You can also set up a router running AsusWRT, DD-WRT or pfSense firmware to tap into Proton's network.

 ProtonVPN's free tier gets you an unlimited amount of data.
-But the network speed is kept deliberately low, and you're allowed to connect only to ProtonVPN servers in Japan, the Netherlands and the U.S.
+But the network speed is slower than with the paid service, and you're allowed to connect only to ProtonVPN servers in Japan, the Netherlands and the U.S.

-If you want faster speed and ProtonVPN's full array of 295 servers in 25 countries (as of this writing), you'll have to spring for the Basic (4 euros or $4 U.S. per month), Plus (8 euros or $8 U.S. per month) or Visionary (24 euros or $24 U.S. per month) plans, the last of which gives you all the security bells and whistles you could ask for.
+If you want faster speed and ProtonVPN's full array of about 340 servers in 30 countries (as of this writing), you'll have to spring for the Basic ($5 U.S. per month or $48 per year), Plus ($10 U.S. per month or $96 per year) or Visionary ($30 U.S. per month or $288 per year) plans, the last of which gives you all the security bells and whistles you could ask for.

 ProtonVPN's dark main interface screen displays a map of the world, your current IP address, potential connection servers and something that all VPN-service applications should have: a fever chart of data traffic and tabular details such as time connected and total data transferred.